1992 Great Britain Lions tour: First Test

-Man of the match Bradley Clyde and Kangaroos captain Mal Meninga, with two tries, had a night to remember, leading the home side to a 22-6 win.
+Man of the match Bradley Clyde, Kangaroos captain Mal Meninga with two tries and giant second rower Paul Sironen all had a night to remember, leading the home side to a 22-6 win.
+Also having a good night was replacement prop David Gillespie who was forced onto the field after less than 5 minutes of the game when Glenn Lazarus suffered a concussion and a bad cut behind his ear (with Mal Meninga and trainer Brian Hollis actually having to physically guide Lazarus off the field as he didn't want to go).
 The Lions only try came midway through the second half to replacement back Joe Lydon who put in a clever grubber behind Hancock who couldn't turn and chase in time which saw Lydon score in the corner.

 The attendance of 40,141 at the Football Stadium was the largest crowd for an Australia vs Great Britain test in Sydney since 55,505 saw the final test of the 1974 Ashes series at the Sydney Cricket Ground.
 It was also the first test match played since Australia defeated France in front of 50,077 at the Sydney Cricket Ground during 1977 Rugby League World Cup to attract a crowd of over 40,000 in Sydney.

 Lions winger Martin Offiah, generally regarded at the time as the fastest player in rugby league, participated in a highly publicised 100 metre foot race with Parramatta Eels speedster Lee Oudenryn before the tour match against the Eels.
 With both players decked out in their full football gear, including boots, Offiah's fastest player standing took a beating when Oudenryn (a former soccer player who had only played 5 games of first grade before the Lions game) won by a yard.
 Rumours soon surfaced (allegedly started by former Kangaroos hooker Benny Elias) that with Offiah the odds-on favourite, a few of his Lions teammates had heavily backed the Eels flyer to win and that Offiah had tanked so they could collect.
 Offiah would get his revenge later in the night with 2 tries, one a long range try where Oudenryn failed to make ground on him in a 50-metre chase.
 The match against Parramatta also saw the largest non-test crowd of the Lions tour with 18,220 in attendance.
 In what was another piece of bad scheduling, this game on a Friday night was played only two days before the Eels were due to play a club game against Manly Warringah.

 Against a strong Newcastle side that was missing only Australian test front rower Paul Harragon, the Lions achieved their only clean sheet of the tour with a 22–0 win at the Marathon Stadium.
-Winger Alan Hunte, reportedly the second fastest player in the squad behind only Martin Offiah, grabbed 2 tries in the win.
+Winger Alan Hunte, reportedly the third fastest player in the squad behind only Martin Offiah and Graham Steadman, grabbed 2 tries in the win.